Start9Labs/documentation/site/source/guides/service-guides/nextcloud/nextcloud-setup/nextcloud-mac.rst

     4. Click "Sign In."

       - You can now select the apps you want to use on your Mac, such as Calendars, Reminders.
-      - Return to Step 3 to continue setup.
+      - Return to Step 3 to set up CalDAV/CardDAV, whichever you have not done yet.

   .. group-tab:: Pre-Ventura